-Hitomi Hisono: Ceramicist extraordinaire
+Hitomi Hisono: A brilliant Ceramicist

 What breathtaking porcelain pieces by Hitomi Hisono.
 I discovered her purely by accident whilst deep in the Instagram hole that I can find myself in these days.
 Somehow there she was.
 Stunning, isn’t it?
 What truly incredible detail she achieves as a ceramacist.
 It is impossible for me to imagine the amount of patience and skill it would take to carve something like this.